abukowski21/SAMI3-GITM-python/docs/source/usage.rst

 .. note::
     These steps will assume you have installed the package and have the required python packages installed.
-You can check your python Environments with:
+You can check your installed conda environments with:
     ``conda info --envs``
     And assuming you have installed the package with conda, you can activate it with:
     ``conda activate SAMI3-GITM-python`` (Adapt this last command if you have done the installation differently)